ammarali0416/StudyBuddy/README.md

 ##### OpenAI custom configured assistant
 ##### Code interpreter and knowledge retrieval are enabled

+### Prerequisites to run locally
+* Access to an Open API Key
+* An Open AI Assistant
+* Access to the above mention Azure (https://azure.microsoft.com/en-us) and OpenAI (https://openai.com/) service

+Create an Azure account here if you do not already have one

-### Required Packages
+### Local Deployment
+1. Clone the repository git clone in command line
-Run `pip install -r requirements.txt` in your terminal to install necessary packages.
+2. Run `pip install -r requirements.txt` in your terminal to install necessary packages.

-### Python Environment
-Configure a `.env` file in the root directory with the following variables:
+3. Configure a `.env` file in the root directory with the following variables:

-OPENAI_API_KEY= Your API key for Open AI services
-OPENAI_ASSISTANT= Your OpenAI model
+`OPENAI_API_KEY= Your API key for Open AI services OPENAI_ASSISTANT= Your OpenAI model
-AZURE_SERVER= The server address for your Azure SQL Database
-AZURE_DATABASE= The name of your Azure SQL database
-AZURE_USERNAME= Your username for Azure SQL Database
-AZURE_PASSWORD= Your password for Azure SQL Database
-AZURE_STORAGE_CONNECTION_STRING= Your connection for Azure Storage account
-AZURE_CONTAINER= Your name for Azure Blob storage container
+ AZURE_SERVER= The server address for your Azure SQL Database AZURE_DATABASE= The name of your Azure SQL database AZURE_USERNAME= Your username for Azure SQL Database AZURE_PASSWORD= Your password for Azure SQL Database AZURE_STORAGE_CONNECTION_STRING= Your connection for Azure Storage account AZURE_CONTAINER= Your name for Azure Blob storage container`

-### Features and Modules

-#### `LOGIN.py`
-Manages user authentication, redirecting to the appropriate interface based on user role (teacher/student).

-#### `DASHBOARD.py`
-Serves as the core interface after login, presenting a dashboard for class selection, and viewing schedules.

-#### `__faqs.py`
-Facilitates a dynamic FAQ section where teachers can add/edit FAQs, and students can view and add new questions.

-#### `chatbot.py`
-An AI-driven chatbot for real-time assistance, powered by [Azure Open AI](https://azure.microsoft.com/en-us/services/cognitive-services/openai-service/).

-#### `__sidebar.py`
-Provides a navigational sidebar for easy access to different sections of the app.

-#### `__fileupload.py`
-Enables file uploading for assignments or educational materials.

-#### `azsqldb.py`
-Handles interactions with [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) for data storage and retrieval.

-#### `sessionvars.py`
-Manages session variables for maintaining state across the application.

-## Future Configuration

-In the upcoming updates, detailed steps on how to configure the OpenAI Assistant for StudyBuddy will be provided.
-This will include guidance on setting up the assistant, customizing its behavior to suit the educational context, and integrating it seamlessly with other components of the app.
-Stay tuned for these enhancements to maximize the capabilities of StudyBuddy.

-### Future deplyoments

-Current deployment is limited to one user funcationality at a time, with a future expansaion to increase the user limit.

-We will also be using Azure OpenAI Bot Service and OpenAI ChatGPT endpoint instead of ChatGPT and OpenAI ChatGPT Assistant Endpoint.
+Run `streamlit run app.py`

-## Deployment
+## Production improvements

-Run `streamlit run login.py` to deploy the app locally.
-For more information on Streamlit, visit [Streamlit's documentation](https://docs.streamlit.io).
+Deploying this to production, we would opt to use Azure OpenAI services as opposed to a regular OpenAI endpoint.
+Azure OpenAI services could easily replace OpenAI’s services in the framework we built, we just need access to an Azure Open AI key.

 ## Built With

-- [Streamlit](https://streamlit.io) - The framework used to build the app.
+Streamlit - The framework used to build the app.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.